Gods vs Geeks

 We aced our tests, got into great schools, and then great jobs and richer countries.
 We enjoy salaries, savings, comforts, and luxuries that our parents never did.
 We work reasonable hours, in interesting jobs, and with managers and people who treat us well.
 We can shop freely in grocery stores, eat out in nice restaurants every week, enjoy fancy vacations, and buy independent houses and multiple cars.
 We don't have to check our bank balances constantly, worry about paying bills, or figure out how to avoid debtors.
 We should be grateful, satisfied, and over the moon to enjoy a life that our younger selves could have only dreamed of.

-But happiness isn't the goal of the achiever virus, it is progress.
-There's always more to achieve - more money, more status, more luxuries, even better life for our kids.
+But happiness isn't the goal of the achiever virus, it is striving and progress.
+There's always more to achieve - more money, status, luxuries, or even better life for our kids.
+The virus is chronically addicted to the dopamine of success.

 The virus gets us to a point where we can be happy but never stops there.